TanjaKec/repro_research/content/general/WhatLearn/_index.en.md

 ## Objectives:

--	Understand the motivation of documenting, sharing, automating, and organising the files in making a research reproducible
+-	Understand the motivation for documenting, sharing, automating, organising and disseminating the files in making a research reproducible
 -	Introduce the open source tools R/RStudio/RMarkdown/GitHub that can address these problems